Share

 Gardening Basics in May

-May signals the beginning of summer, warmer weather and new life.
-With this, the garden needs a little extra attention to keep things looking ship-shaped.
-Now is the time to start a regular, weekly lawn mowing routine as the grass starts to grow quicker in the heat.
-Switch to the lower summer blades and ensure the lawn is well watered after a hot, dry day to keep it looking lush & green.
+Lawn Care: Start a regular, weekly mowing routine as the grass grows quicker in the heat.
+Switch to lower summer blades and ensure the lawn is well-watered after a hot, dry day to keep it looking lush and green.

 May Vegetables